SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Detailed results

 \section{Detailed results}

-Complementing the summary in \cref{tab:results} of the main paper, the following sections present detailed results for each dataset.
-For every dataset, we present a complete empirical evaluation of our benchmark that compares the performance for all combinations of models, \ac{UDA} algorithms and model selection strategies across all output fields.
+Complementing the summary in \cref{tab:results} of the main paper, the following subsections present detailed results for each dataset.
+For every dataset, we present a complete empirical evaluation of our benchmark that compares the performance for all combinations of models, \ac{UDA} algorithms and model selection strategies across all output fields and metrics.

 While these quantitative metrics offer a high level summary of model performance, industry practitioners often need a more fine grained picture to assess the neural surrogate's capabilities under distribution shifts.
 To address this, we include additional analyses and visualizations alongside the quantitative results.
 First, we provide error distribution histograms to better illustrate the difficulty of the domain shift occurring in each dataset.
-Additionally, we present fringe and scatter plots comparing model predictions with the respective ground truth numerical solutions.
+Additionally, we present fringe plots comparing model predictions with the respective ground truth numerical solutions.